IYZaytsev/AllVote/README.md

 </p>

 ## How to contriubute
-> create a branch with your name followed by "/" and then short disruption of the feature you are adding
+> create a branch with your name followed by "/" and then short a description of the feature you are adding

 > example: "Ivan/infinite-scroll-on-ballotpage"